 When domesticated animals that humans keep in captivity escape into the wild, we call them feral.
 You may have seen feral animals, such as pigeons, cats, or dogs, right in your own backyard.
 But did you know that there are dozens of other feral species all over the world, including goats, parrots, donkeys, wallabies, and chameleons?

 Sometimes feral species interbreed with closely related wild relatives to produce hybrid offspring.
-Feral dogs, for example, occasionally mate with wolves to produce hybrid pups, which resemble both their wolf and dog parents.
+Feral dogs, for example, occasionally mate with wolves to produce hybrid pups which resemble both their wolf and dog parents.
 Over many generations, a population made up of these wolf-dog hybrids can evolve to become more wolf-like or more dog-like.
 Which direction they take will depend on whether dog or wolf traits help the individual survive and reproduce in the wild.
-In other words, hybrids will evolve traits that are favored by natural selection.
+In other words, hybrids should evolve traits that are favored by natural selection.

 To test his hypothesis, Eben’s research group collected hundreds of photographs and videos of Kauai’s hybrid chickens.
 Tourists delight in photographing Kauai’s wild chickens and uploading their media to the internet.
 Fortunately for Eben, their cameras and cell phones often record the dates that images are taken.
 Eben looked at media posted on websites like Flickr and YouTube to find documentation of feral chickens throughout the year.
 This allowed him to see whether chicks are present during each of the four seasons.
-He knew that any hen observed with chicks had recently mated and hatched eggs, because the chicks only stay with their mothers for a few weeks.
+He knew that any hen observed with chicks had recently mated and hatched eggs because the chicks only stay with their mothers for only a few weeks.

 Featured scientist: Eben Gering from Michigan State University